 Drive from the Booderee National Park Visitor Centre down to Murray’s Boat ramp.
-From there walk to Murray’s Beach first and keep walking into the forest along the coast up to Governor's Head to enjoy the view over Bowen Island and the surrounding headland.
+From there, walk to Murray’s Beach first and keep walking into the forest along the coast up to Governor’s Head to enjoy Bowen Island’s view and the surrounding headland.

-I would suggest, on the way back to the visitor centre, taking a detour on the right-hand side at Green Patch.
-With picnic and BBQ facilities, this is an excellent spot for a swim in calm waters and a lunch break.
+On the way back to the visitor centre, I would suggest taking a detour on the right-hand side at Green Patch.
+This is an excellent spot for swimming in calm waters and a lunch break with picnic and BBQ facilities.
 To make the most of Booderee National Park, you can also stay overnight in one of the campsites.

 Visit the Botanic Gardens

-If you are visiting this national park of Jervis Bay on a one-day trip, I would recommend visiting the Botanic Gardens, the only Aboriginal-owned botanical gardens in Australia.
+If you visit this national park of Jervis Bay on a one-day trip, I would recommend visiting the Botanic Gardens, the only Aboriginal-owned botanical gardens in Australia.
 They offer educational guided-walks, or you can go on self-guided walking trails, like the Lake McKenzie trail.

 If you love wildlife, this is an excellent place to observe birds and animals.
-From the Botanic Gardens you drive further south to Cave Beach park, from there you can walk to Cave beach and Berwheree Beach.
+From the Botanic Gardens, you drive further south to Cave Beach park, and you can walk to Cave beach and Berwheree Beach.

 Shop at the Huskisson Sunday Markets

-If you are planning a visit during the school holidays or on weekends, there are cool things to do in Jervis Bay over a weekend.
-The Huskisson Sunday Markets is one of them. if you go on a Sunday trip, make sure you visit the Sunday markets, and I also recommend checking out the Huskisson events calendar for more local outdoor experiences.
+If you plan a visit during the school holidays or on weekends, there are cool things to do in Jervis Bay over a weekend.
+The Huskisson Sunday Markets is one of them.
+If you go on a Sunday trip, make sure you visit the Sunday markets, and I also recommend checking out the Huskisson events calendar for more local outdoor experiences.

 Enjoy the Jervis Bay Fish

-If you like to eat fish, in Vincentia and in Huskisson there are many fish restaurants but you can also get a fabulous meal in the local pubs with the caught of the day.
-And if you prefer eating at home you should try the Jervis Bay fish and chips, one of the best I have ever had in Australia.
-Also, you can go on a fishing tour or shop locally for the freshest fish and cook it at home for a fun experience.
+If you like to eat fish, in Vincentia and Huskisson there are many fish restaurants, but you can also get a fabulous meal in the local pubs with the day’s caught.
+And if you prefer eating at home, you should try the Jervis Bay fish and chips, one of the best I have ever had in Australia.
+You can also go on a fishing tour or shop locally for the freshest fish and cook it at home for a fun experience.

 Visit the Currarong National Park

-This National Park lies on the other side of the bay, with Perpendicular Point Lighthouse at the very end of the bay.
-Since this is a protected environmental area, it's only open to the public on weekends and school holidays.
+This National Park lies on the other side of the bay, with Perpendicular Point Lighthouse at the bay’s very end.
+Since this is a protected environmental area, it’s only open to the public on weekends and school holidays.
 If you can make it, this is a top-notch place to visit if you love pristine natural sites.

-I loved Jervis Bay and would return again for more explorations on an extended holiday.
-If you are planning a trip to Sydney, Jervis Bay is a great place for a weekend getaway if you love to immerse in nature at its best.
-But it's also a fabulous destination on a day tour from Sydney or Wollongong for whale watching, when in season.
+I loved Jervis Bay and would return for more explorations on an extended holiday.
+If you plan a trip to Sydney, Jervis Bay is a great place for a weekend getaway if you love to immerse in nature at its best.
+But it’s also a fabulous destination on a day tour from Sydney or Wollongong for whale watching when in season.